Revamping Canada’s Anti-Money Laundering Rules: What’s New, What’s Changed and What It Means for Business

 Prepaid Payment Products

 As anticipated, the Regulations now expressly regulate prepaid cards issued by financial entities and life insurance companies.
-The Regulations parallel those that apply to regular accounts and include record-keeping and client identity requirements, as well as politically exposed person (PEP) and third-party determination requirements.
+The Regulations parallel those that apply to regular accounts and include record-keeping and client identity requirements, as well as politically exposed person (PEP) determination requirements.

 The new definitions of “prepaid payment product account” and “prepaid payment product” are broadly drafted.
 The effect is that the Regulations will apply to any prepaid payment product that is tied to an account that permits funds or virtual currency that total C$1,000 or more to be added to the account in a 24-hour period or a balance of funds or virtual currency of C$1,000 or more to be maintained in the account.
 It should be noted that it is not the balance of the prepaid product that is relevant in determining whether it will be subject to the Regulations but rather, the balance in the account that is connected to a prepaid payment product.
 Given that many prepaid programs are structured with one pooled account that funds the prepaid cards issued under the program, a large majority of prepaid products, even though they themselves may not allow for balance of C$1,000 or more to be maintained, will be caught by these requirements.